 Use a Feliway plugin

 Feliway is a synthetic pheromone that mimics the cat’s natural feel-good pheromones which are secreted by glands located on the cat’s forehead, cheeks, and lips.
 These pheromones calm and reassure stressed cats.

 Try a ThunderShirt

 Originally designed for dogs, ThunderShirts are vests that apply gentle pressure to the cat’s torso that can help to calm down stressed and anxious cats.

 If you know there will be fireworks or a storm, stay home with the cat to help keep him calm.
 Being alone during a thunderstorm or fireworks display can exacerbate the fear.

 How to calm your cat

-Remain calm yourself, cats pick up on our emotions.
+Remain calm as cats pick up on our emotions.
 Talk in a quiet, calm and reassuring voice.

 Do not yell or get frustrated with your cat.
 I have a few irrational fears (not that I am saying fireworks and thunder are irrational to a cat), and the worst thing somebody can do is invalidate those fears or get frustrated.
 Fear is genuine, and cats don’t choose to feel this way.